History of the alphabet: Semitic alphabets

-This Semitic script adapted Egyptian hieroglyphs to write consonantal values based on the first sound of the Semitic name for the object depicted by the hieroglyph, the "acrophonic principle".
-For example, the hieroglyph per 'house' was used to write the sound in Semitic, because was the first sound in the Semitic word bayt 'house'.
-Little of this Proto-Canaanite script has survived, but existing evidence suggests it retained its pictographic nature for half a millennium until it was adopted for governmental use in Canaan.
-The first Canaanite states to make extensive use of the alphabet were the Phoenician city-states and so later stages of the Canaanite script are called "Phoenician".
-The Phoenician cities were maritime states at the center of a vast trade network and soon the Phoenician alphabet spread throughout the Mediterranean.
-Two variants of the Phoenician alphabet had major impacts on the history of writing: the Aramaic alphabet and the Greek alphabet.
+Little of this script has survived, but existing evidence suggests it retained its pictographic nature for half a millennium until scripts like it but not necessarily directly entirely descended from it were adopted for governmental use in Canaan.
+The first Canaanite city-states to make extensive use of the alphabet were the Phoenician city-states.
+The Phoenician cities were maritime states at the center of a vast trade network which spread their alphabet throughout the Mediterranean.
+Two subsequent variants had major historical impact: the Aramaic alphabet and the Greek alphabet.
+The first city-state directly known to have made systematic and large-scale use of any alphabet was Ugarit in present-day Syria.

 Descendants of the Aramaic abjad

 Global distribution of the Arabic alphabet.
 The dark green areas shows the countries where this alphabet is the sole main script.
 The light green shows the countries where the alphabet co-exists with other scripts.

 The Phoenician and Aramaic alphabets, like their Egyptian prototype, represented only consonants, a system called an abjad.
-The Aramaic alphabet, which evolved from the Phoenician in the 8th century BC, to become the official script of the Assyrian Empire and Babylonian Empire and Achaemenid Empire, appears to be the ancestor of nearly all the modern alphabets of Asia:
+The Aramaic alphabet, which evolved from the Phoenician in the 8th century BC, to become the official script of the Assyrian, Babylonian, and Achaemenid Empires, appears to be the ancestor of nearly all the modern alphabets of Asia: